 A counter-argument to this point would suggest that by harnessing the convenience and mass reach of the capitalist machine, it can be undermined: by spreading a message that critiques capitalism through selling that message, it will reach those that need to hear it most – that is, participants in capitalist society who are not yet worried about its detrimental effects on the ecosphere and their psyche.
 This does not take into consideration, however, the sheer volume of entertainment available to us in the twenty-first century.
 How is it possible to spread the intellectual intention of art widely, when it will be lost in the vast sea of entertainment produced in the capitalist entertainment industry?
 And, since art is subjective, what are the stakes of spreading a political message through music – what’s to say a dislike of the medium won’t turn into a distaste for the message?

-Pure Comedy is not the only project that has used the capitalist entertainment industry as a way to spread an eco-conscious message.
+Pure Comedy is not the only project that has used the capitalist entertainment industry as a way to spread an eco-conscious climate change driven message.
 The 2007 music event, ‘Live Earth’ attempted to increase environmental consciousness through entertainment.
 But has it really had a lasting effect, or legacy?
 Has it really made real change – or has it just given those who enjoyed it the fleeting, comfortable feeling that they were doing something ‘good’?
 Ciara Cremin in Capitalism’s New Clothes suggests that these kinds of performances are limited in their activism by the fact that their form necessitates it is more important that they are entertaining than educational: as she writes, they ‘create the necessary distance for the scientific implications to be absorbed without provoking action to disrupt the show’.

 Live performance in the twentieth and twenty-first centuries has become bigger and bigger: the most successful musicians and artists can now expect to travel globally with a full band and set.
 Talking Heads’s David Byrne expressed his disdain for the unsustainability of music tours with his ‘cost-benefit analysis (100 trucks + x gallons of gas = unsustainable performance)’.
 Byrne’s equation is an example of ‘offsets’ which arguably fall under what theorist Joanna Zylinska describes as ‘the derangement of scale’ and ‘easy solutionism’.
 This occurs when individuals perform eco-friendly actions, such as minimising carbon outputs, or even spreading eco-friendly messages, but misunderstand the gulf between the scale of their actions and the disastrous climate crisis.
 Offsets are not workable.
 To do something in an ‘eco-friendly way’ is still to do it – not touring at all would be better than touring in an environmentally conscious way.